napari/cookiecutter-napari-plugin/PROMPTS.md

 ## display_name

 User-facing text to display as the name of this plugin.
+For example, this will be used in the napari plugin menu and in the napari File > Open Sample menu, as well as by the napari-hub.
 It should be 3-40 characters long.
 It will be listed in `napari.yaml` under the `display_name` field.

 ## short_description